• Target level of study

 • The use of technical and scientific English.

-• Apply for an internship or a job offer (CV, cover letter, presentation).
+• Apply for an internship or job offer (resume, cover letter, presentation).

 Read more